istio/istio.io/content/en/docs/tasks/observability/logs/collecting-logs/index.md

 to generate log entries for requests based on the attributes reported by Envoy.

 The `severity` parameter is used to indicate the log level for any generated `logentry`.
-In this example, a literal value of `"warning"` is used.
+In this example, a literal value of `"warn"` is used.
 This value will be mapped to supported logging levels by a `logentry` *handler*.

 The `timestamp` parameter provides time information for all log entries.
 In this